chef/automate/dev-docs/code-coverage.md

 ### UI Code Coverage

 In A2, go to the automate-ui directory.
 From this directory, run `make test`.
-This will run the unit and e2e tests and output code coverage results to a code-coverage directory.
-To view code-coverage, open the index.html file from this directory in a browser.
+This will run the unit and e2e tests and output code coverage results to a `coverage` directory.
+Open the index.html file in this directory to view the report.

 How does 'make test' work:
 The makefile triggers `npm` and uses the run command; this is just a general runner that is looking for a script to run.
 The scripts it uses are defined in the `package.json` file.
-There you will fine a test script that is just calling `ng test` with a code coverage option. `ng` is the angular-cli, which uses karma to do testing and provide code coverage.
+There you will find a test script that is just calling `ng test` with a code coverage option.
+`ng` is the angular-cli, which uses karma to do testing and provide code coverage.
 Karma config can be found in `karma.conf.js`.

 For further details: